mtigas/dump1090-stream-parser/Readme.md

 Stop the stream by hitting control + c.
 This will write any remaining uncommitted lines to the database and exit.

-> Note that this fork also performs some data processing to turn numeric values into their native mysql times, catch null values, and otherwise optimize for efficient data storage (along with database table compression).
+> **Note**: This fork also performs some data processing to turn numeric values into their native mysql times, catch null values, and otherwise optimize for efficient data storage (along with database table compression).
+This hasn’t been thoroughly tested yet and *may* result in some data loss compared to the original script (and the raw SBS data stream).

 ###Complete usage and options